mzfr/rsh/Readme.md

   <a href="#gallery">Gallery</a>
 </p>

-rsh is a tool purely written in python to easily generate reverse shell command for linux as well as windows.
+rsh is a tool purely written in Python 3 to easily a generate reverse shell command for Linux as well as Windows.

 ### Features

-This tools makes it easy for you to generate reverse shell command supported in both linux and windows, in the following languages:
+This tools makes it easy for you to quickly generate reverse shell commands supported in both Linux and Windows, in the following languages:

 * bash
+    - Bash reverse shell
     - netcat
     - netcat OpenBSD
     - nc.traditional